FAQ • Teens and Drugs • Types of DrugsOrder Form

 Lysergic acid (LSD), mescaline, and psilocybin cause illusions and hallucinations.
 The physical effects may include dilated pupils, elevated body temperature, increased heart rate and blood pressure, loss of appetite, sleeplessness, and tremors.
 The user may experience panic, confusion, suspicion, anxiety, and loss of control.

-Type What is it called?
 What does it look like?
-How is it used?

-Phencyclidine PCP, Hog, Angel Dust, Loveboat, Lovely, Killer Weed What does it look like - Liquid, white crystalline powder, pills, capsules Taken orally, injected, smoked (sprayed on joints or cigarettes)
+What does it look like - Liquid, white crystalline powder, pills, capsules

-Lysergic acid diethylamide LSD, Acid, Microdot, White lightning, Blue heaven, and Sugar Cubes Colored tablets, blotter paper, clear liquid, thin squares of gelatin Taken orally, licked off paper, gelatin, and liquid can be put in the eyes.
+Taken orally, licked off paper, gelatin, and liquid can be put in the eyes.

-Mescaline and Peyote Mesc, Buttons, and Cactus Hard brown discs, tablets, capsules Discs - chewed, swallowed, or smoked or Tablets and capsules - taken orally
+Discs - chewed, swallowed, or smoked or Tablets and capsules - taken orally

-Psilocybin Magic Mushrooms, 'shrooms Fresh or dried mushrooms Chewed or swallowed
+Fresh or dried mushrooms

 Top